Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 <br>

 My feedback from ChatGPT suggested I could strengthen my list by asking about whether matrices must always be rectangular or could be jagged which would help cover edge cases, define the boundaries of the problem space, and clarify assumptions.
+I asked some follow up questions to better understand what a jagged array is.
+Since it wouldn't be a valid matrix, it sounds like I can ignore that possibility for this case.

 <br>